Andreas-Garcia/audiometa/README.md

 - **Note**: RIFF is the native format for WAV files

-**Note**: ID3v1 has limitations (30-character field limits, Latin-1 encoding).
+**Note**: ID3v1 is a legacy format with limitations (30-character field limits, Latin-1 encoding).
 The library supports both reading and writing ID3v1 tags using direct file manipulation.

 ### Metadata Writing Strategy